 So we all know that Kia (and Hyundai) have been through a significant over haul during the last decade.
 And so far, it looks like it’s paid off.
 The Rio’s aggressive looks, and in this particular case its flashy wheels, help give the car an allure that I generally wouldn’t associate with the brand.
 But, and yes there is a but, the Rio line up might do better with a Turbo option or a model that has a bit more power.
 After all, everything else was well suited, so why skimp on the horsepower.

-Bottom Line: A well suited daily driver that boasts interior creature comforts often found on high end vehicles.
+Kia Rio Review (2012) Bottom Line: Christen Costa 4.0 5.0 A well suited daily driver that boasts interior creature comforts often found on high end vehicles.
 My only gripe: the engine needs more balls.

 - Interior creature comforts are on par with some luxury vehicles